Skip to main content

 Grade 6

 Math: Math placement in accelerated classes is determined separately using a multiple-measures matrix.
-Students are identified in grades 6, 7, and 8.
+Students are identified in Grades 6, 7, and 8.

 • Multiple Points of Entry: Students have annual opportunities for reconsideration based on updated assessments and performance data.